perfectiondotdev/perfection-playground/README.md

 ## Perfection CLI

 In [perfecltion-cli](https://github.com/perfectiondotdev/perfection/tree/main/perfection-cli) folder, you will see an example on how you should scaffold your configuration file, theme.js and components json files.

+## Ressources

+To learn more about Perfection, take a look at our [official documentation](https://docs.perfection.dev/).